jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (viii) a distribution from a superannuation fund:
     (ix) an amount of income under section CW 4 (Annuities under life insurance policies) or CX 40 (Superannuation fund deriving amount from life insurance policy):
     (x) a rebate on a management fee.
+Meaning of excluded interest
+(1B) For the purposes of subsection (1)﻿(b)﻿(iii), excluded interest means interest derived from a person associated with the entity other than under section YB 2(3) (Two companies), but does not include interest derived from the person if—
+  (a) the person is a registered bank or a licensed non-bank deposit taker:
+  (b) the person is—
+    (i) a PIE; or
+    (ii) a foreign PIE equivalent; or
+    (iii) an entity that qualifies for PIE status:
+  (c) the interest is on funds the entity loaned to the person that were loaned to the entity by a third party, and the interest rate is either—
+    (i) the same for both loans; or
+    (ii) the weighted average of interest rates incurred by the entity under all active loans from third parties.
 Foreign investment zero-rate PIEs
 (2) Section HM 19B(1) overrides this section.
 Foreign investment variable-rate PIEs